 In 1994, I was given the opportunity to change careers from being a paralegal working with estate planning and litigation attorneys, to becoming a financial service representative in my father-in-law’s business, Great Lakes Insurance & Financial Services.
 The change started to come about in 1992 because of two things: 1) My employer at the time, Anthony Mansour, was moving into retirement and our work together was coming to a close; and, 2) I married my husband and we needed to renovate our home to accommodate our three children.
 Unfortunately, at the time, neither of us had any savings – we were living paycheck to paycheck, with one exception.
 In 1986, I had purchased a cash value life insurance contract at the suggestion of my then husband’s high school coach who happened to also sell life insurance.
-The key components of that purchase was I would be saving money and earning interest; in the event of my death, my daughter Jessica Marie, then three months old, would have a college fund; and, the money I saved could be used for anything by asking the insurance company for a check.
-That was literally my understanding of how the cash values would work for me.
-I started with a $50/month commitment and the death benefit was for $50,000.
-I continued to save in that policy and never gave it another thought until 1992 – six years later, of the $600 per year I had saved (a total of $3,600), I had access to about $2,000.
-I told Jim (my husband) about this cash and that I believe we can use it to fix up the house, but I’m not sure how to go about getting to the money.
+The key component of that purchase was I would be saving money and earning interest; in the event of my death, my daughter Jessica Marie, then three months old, could be protected for access to money if I was not on this earth - hopefully used for her college fund or whatever she needed; and, during my lifetime, if I needed the money I had saved, it could be used for anything by asking the insurance company for a policy loan - no questions asked.
+That was literally my understanding of how the cash value an death benefit would work for me and my daughter.
+I started with a $50/month commitment that purchased a $50,000 death benefit.
+I continued to save in that policy and never gave it another thought until, as I stated above, in 1992 – six years later, the $600 per year I had saved (a total of $3,600), gave me access to about $2,000.
+I told Jim (my husband) about this cash and that I believe we can use it to fix up the house, but I also admitted, "I’m not sure how to go about getting to the money."
 When Jim reviewed the policy statement, he said, “My dad works for that company – he can help you.”
 And so he did.
-We took a policy loan that year and Earl (my father-in-law) counseled me on the need to pay it back.
-In addition, he offered me a job for the same pay I was making in the legal field.
+We took a policy loan that year and Earl (my father-in-law) counseled me on the need to pay it back, whenever I could - there was no set payment plan, it was all up to me and when I had the cash to return to the policy.
+After that meeting, Earl asked about what I was doing for work and later offered me a job for the same pay I was making in the legal field.
 I would still be working with attorneys to help people create their estate plans, but in addition, I would be managing his life insurance business.
 Before the end of that year, he had me taking my state licensing exams for health, life, and securities products.
-From there, he introduced me to the local branch of the national association for life insurance agents – the Flint Association of Life Underwriters (now National Association of Insurance and Financial Advisors-Flint), of which I have been a member since 1994.
+From there, he introduced me to the local branch of the National Association of Insurance and Financial Advisors (NAIFA), of which I have been a member since 1994.